leonardoboulitreau/leonardoboulitreau.github.io/index.md

 ---
 ### I make machines that sing, speak, play, and hear.

 I am a researcher in the intersection of audio and deep learning currently working as a Music Generation intern at Telecom Paris.
-I have over 5 years of experience and a solid background in signal processing.
-I am also a hobbyist music producer, composer, and multi‑instrumentalist.
+I have over 5 years of experience and a background in signal processing.
+I am also a hobbyist music producer, composer, programmer and guitarist.

 ## Interests
 My research interests are aimed at developing audio‑based systems that are transparent and human‑empowering in topics such as: